 Often when most people think of "oil" they probably picture a greasy rainbow slick floating on water somewhere.
 It may look pretty but you wouldn't want to get it on your skin.
 So I can totally understand when people who are new to beard care products ask, "will beard oil make my beard greasy?".
-The answer to that question really depends on where and from whom you buy your beard oil and what ingredients the product contains.

 Synthetic ingredients often sit on the hair

-If the beard oil has a long list of ingredients that you cannot pronounce, there's a good chance there will be some chemicals in it which just sit on top of the hair.
-Rather than being absorbed and utilised, synthetic ingredients often sit on the hair, leaving it feeling greasy.
 Many high street shop's beard oils are filled with chemicals to prolong shelf life.
 Phthalates and other harsh chemicals are added make fragrances last longer so that they can mass produce them to sit on shelves for a couple of years if required.
 Phthalates are used to promote flexibility and durability in plastics (not what you want sitting on your hair).
-Will mass produced, bought in a superstore, filled with chemicals beard oil make my beard greasy?
-More than likely, YES, they will leave a greasy residue on your beard.

 What about Braw Beard oil?

-In October 2012, I made the 1st bottle of Braw Beard oil that I was happy with (that became Wulver).
-From late 2011 until then I was playing around with natural oils for my sports therapy courses.
-From making massage oils, I then made natural hair oil for my wife, which I started using on my beard at the time.
 I'll be honest and say it wasn't great.
 As a hair oil it was perfect BUT beard hair is different, it's thicker and more coarse, so hair oil wasn't doing the job that I expected.
 This is where Braw Beard oil really started to become a craft.
 Various versions followed, some felt greasy, some dried the hair out.
 Then I got the recipe just right.
-Braw Beard oils Scotland

 It's all about getting the right balance

 It's all about getting the right balance.
 I was taught the correct base oil to essential oil ratio from a friend who studied traditional Chinese medicine for several years in China.
 He knows his shit.
 That knowledge was passed to me through my sports therapy days which then led to starting Braw Beard after breaking my back in 2011.
 It was getting that ratio right within the various ingredients suitable for beard hair that was the tricky part.
-I've seen people try to make beard oil using only essential oils!!
-Doing that will mostly result in dry, brittle hair and spots with damage to the skin.
-Essential oils are 100% natural but that doesn't mean the can't be dangerous if used in the wrong quantities.
-For a decent beard oil, you need a nice breakdown of natural base oils with essential oils to fragrance and provide benefits (see HERE for an article on why I chose certain essential oils)

 What is in Braw Beard oil?

-Braw Beard Oils Scotland Photograph by Phil Wilkinson
+Photograph by Phil Wilkinson

 The main base oil ingredients used in Braw Beard oil are hempseed oil, jojoba oil, vitamin E and argan oil (argan is not in Grafter, Lover or Wulver).